 7: The Inmost Cave:

 The big fight happens here and, usually, the hero wins.
-This is where we find out that the hero is indeed a hero.
+This is where we learn that the hero is indeed a hero.
 In facing his greatest fears, he determines to power through regardless.

 After surviving the huge battle, the hero and his friends celebrate.
 He may take possession of a new weapon, perhaps a magic sword or some magic potions or elixirs that can heal the injured.
 They may even have learned some new knowledge and gained invaluable experience.